JosephPrichard/git-stats/README.md

 The `token` requires "repo" privileges to run the script.
 Create a token at https://github.com/settings/tokens

 The `include` variable specifies a space separated list of file extensions to include.
-You can `group` extensions into one using slashes like so `cpp/hpp`.
+You can `group` extensions into one using an array instead of a string like so `["cpp", "hpp"]`.
 In that case, `cpp` and `hpp` files are added to the same metric groupings.

 The `exclude` variable specifies directories to exclude.
 This is useful for dynamic languages where the